ethereumclassic/ethereumclassic.github.io/content/why-classic/decentralism/index.en.md

 Today, even more so than when Ethereum (Classic) was launched in 2015, it is increasingly apparent that censorship is becoming the weapon of choice of a dying legacy system attempting to cling on to relevance.
 As these old institutions become increasingly threatened by change, it seems likely that ever-more drastic measures will be taken to defend their position.

-Before blockchain technology entered the scene, these institutions had reality pretty much on lockdown as society was heavily reliant on centralized control points for value and information transfer, which was readily exploited.
-With cryptography, Satoshi retorted just in the Nick of time, turning the tables on [the logic of violence](https://cryptonews.net/en/news/bitcoin/2927549/), and provided humanity with a path towards an alternative emergent order.
+Before the internet and blockchain technology entered the scene, these institutions had reality pretty much on lockdown as society was heavily reliant on centralized control points for value and information transfer, which was readily exploited.
+With cryptography, Satoshi retorted just in the Nick of time, turning the tables on [the logic of violence](https://cryptonews.net/en/news/bitcoin/2927549/), and providing humanity with a path towards an alternative emergent order.

 As time goes on, the attacks against free, fair and open alternatives to the status quo will ramp up.
 As a result, the cryptocurrency ecosystem will enter a new phase, a highly antagonistic phase, where the uncensorability of blockchain technology will truly be put to the test, and the central points of failure in cryptocurrency systems that have them will be sought out and exploited.
 For use cases that incumbents disapprove, only the _Sovereign Grade_ will survive.